DAT Tapes to CD and USB Flash Drive Transfers | Oxfordshire

 DAT was not the first digital audio tape; pulse-code modulation (PCM) was used in Japan by Denon in 1972.
 Denon's development dated from its work with Japan's NHK Broadcasting; NHK developed the first high-fidelity PCM audio recorder in the late 1960s.
 Denon continued development of their PCM recorders that used professional video machines as the storage medium, eventually building 8-track units used for, among other productions, a series of jazz records made in New York in the late 1970s.

-AUDIO MAGNETIC TAPE COLLECTIONS
+|PROFESSIONAL AUDIO TAPE CONVERSIONS

-AIFF (MAC), BWF, WAV, MP3 or CD
+FLAC, BWF, WAV, MP3, CD